ionutbortis/easy-dotfiles/docs/no-emoji/json-configuration.md

 ### How to filter for specific `dconf` keys or sub-path

 There might be some cases when you don't want to export all the settings from a specific `schema_path`.
-Maybe a distro will configure Gnome Shell in it's own way and you don't want to really import those settings on another distro that might configured it differently.
+Maybe a distro will configure Gnome Shell its own way and you don't want to really import those settings on another distro that might configured it slightly different.
 Here comes the `keys` property to the rescue.

 Let's have a look at this snippet from the [tweaks][tweaks config json] config file: